Paul-Cheeseman/Stream3-Project/README.md

 	 - I have put in own button disable functionality (checkout)
 	 - I have put in own table row highlight (css)
 	 - I have added ability to select a row of table for product to show product detail page, plus changing pointer to finger to help users

+Timmy (Mentor) supplied some of the code for orders (To get date/order-id and totals)

 These are examples of not re-inventing the wheel!